-Even though both exist in a rump form but these still remain.
-Al Qaeda, from the perspective of Ondrej Filipec, mutated into ISIS not merely because of ideology but in terms of structure, strategy , tactics and approach: while Al Qaeda preferred a more gradualist approach with an emphasis on ‘winning hearts and minds ‘of people with spasms of spectacular violence ISIS made wanton violence as its centerpiece.
+Even though both exist in a rump form, these still remain.
+Al Qaeda, from the perspective of Ondrej Filipec, mutated into ISIS not merely because of ideology but in terms of structure, strategy, tactics and approach: while Al Qaeda preferred a more gradualist approach with an emphasis on ‘winning hearts and minds’ of people with spasms of spectacular violence, ISIS on the other hand made wanton violence as its centerpiece.
 And while structurally Al Qaeda was a network, ISIS morphed into a proto-state.
 These are well known documented facts; there is nothing insightful about these.
-What, however, is important is both Al Qaeda Central and ISIS were born and begotten in an ambiance and atmosphere of repression, violence, chaos and an overall structural condition where politics was missing.
+What, however, is important is that both Al Qaeda Central and ISIS were born and begotten in an ambiance and atmosphere of repression, violence, chaos and an overall structural condition where politics was missing.

 Follow this link to join our WhatsApp group: Join Now